SalehO/GolumGlobe/docs/final.md

 <img align="left" src="https://github.com/soberanc/GolemGlobe/blob/master/docs/observation_exp3.PNG">

-Now let's say that the agent decides to go on to this new block :smiley:.
+Now let's say that the agent decides to go on to this new block :smiley: (image on the left).
 Their observations include all of the observations it made from previous moves :alien:.

 At this point the agent observes a smell on this block indicating that there is a monster adjavent to their current block.
 With all of their previous observations they can now infer that the block above their current position has a high likelihood that there is a monster there due to the fact that the block "B" also exhibits a stench.